-Mateen serves as a Student Strengths Ambassador on campus, helping other students discover their own strengths and learn how to use them well.
-He works on activities that raise awareness of Strengths Academy (a campus-wide initiative to create a culture that promotes thriving together by using Strengths).
-Those activities include workshops for students to take the assessment, and the recent scavenger hunt that gave students who had already taken the assessment a fun way to discover and talk with each other about their Strengths.
+Mateen served as a Student Strengths Ambassador on campus, helping other students discover their own strengths and learn how to use them well.
+He worked on activities that raise awareness of Strengths Academy, including workshops for students to take the assessment, and the recent scavenger hunt that gave students who had already taken the assessment a fun way to discover and talk with each other about their Strengths.

-The StrengthsFinder assessment is “especially important for young people,” said Nance Lucas, executive director of CWB.
+The assessment is “especially important for young people,” said Dr. Nance Lucas, executive director of our center.
 “College students are dealing with so many pressures.
 This tool is designed for them to integrate their strengths into all areas of their lives.”
 Learning about their personal strengths helps students make wise decisions about academic majors, internships, and career paths, she said.

 When people are working together, they can use their individual strengths to maximize the effectiveness of their work as a group.
 That can work well for students working on projects together, or for employees in training.
 “Once multiple people on a team or in a class know their Strengths, they can map this information and work more effectively by designing projects and assignments with these talents in mind,” said Chelsie Kuhn, a graduate assistant in University Life Assessment at University Life.
 “For example, if there’s a project with multiple pieces, the team can think strategically about who to leverage for building strategy, building relationships, influencing others, or executing tasks.
 If the group is lacking in any of Gallup’s four domains (relationship building, strategic thinking, executing, and influencing), then they can leverage other Strengths that they have to compensate, or they can build complementary partnerships with others in the surrounding community.”